-Titans scrap final minicamp session for escape to Top Golf
+Titans scrap final minicamp session for escape to Topgolf

 Their last football play?
 Dean Pees caught a ball punted off a Jugs machine before being swarmed by Titans defenders celebrating with the 69-year-old coordinator on Wednesday.

-Coach Mike Vrabel says Thursday’s trip to Top Golf was the result of evaluating where the Titans are at the end of their offseason program and a last attempt to keep everyone healthy for training camp.
+Coach Mike Vrabel says Thursday’s trip to Topgolf was the result of evaluating where the Titans are at the end of their offseason program and a last attempt to keep everyone healthy for training camp.

 “I don’t think we’re going to beat anybody on this last day, but I think that we could certainly lose to some teams by losing guys,” Vrabel said Thursday.
 “I think that’s the biggest thing that you want as you come out of spring.
 You’re just trying to improve but stay as healthy as you possibly can.”